The Kharanaq village in central Iranian Yazd province is an ancient village home to unique tourist attractions.

 “For example, the ground floor used to be a place to keep cattle.
 The first floor was used to store fodder.
 The storey above that would be used as a place for living during winter, and the last floor was where people would live in summer,” he says.

-One of three shaking minarets in Iran stands inside this castle next to a mosque there.
+One of three shaking minarets in Iran stands inside the village’s castle next to a mosque there.
 The movement of the minaret can easily be seen when it is shaken.
 In the past, the minaret was used as a lighthouse or watchtower.

 The road crossing by the side of the castle once used to be one of the major roads in the country through which caravans would travel.
 The area in the vicinity of the castle is replete with ore, zinc and granite mines as well as many other mineral resources.
 A nearby wildlife refuge is home to a plethora and fauna, namely goats, ewes, rams, wild cats, lynxes and cheetah, only to make the area all the more attractive.